digitalocean/navigators-guide/README.md

 * [@hazel-nut](https://github.com/hazel-nut)  (Editor)

 ## Licenses
-* _The Navigator's Guide to DigitalOcean_ is is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License
+* _The Navigator's Guide to DigitalOcean_ is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License
 * The example code found in this repository is licensed under the GPLv3 License